steelThread/battle-group/readme.md

 the # of times the piece could be positioned there in both orientations.
 All individual matrices are then summed up to provide an overall density picture.

-While hunting the densest positions in the matrix are visited first.
+While hunting, the densest positions in the matrix are visited first.
 If more than one position is found, a random sample is taken from the set.
 Once a hit is observed the targeting initially uses the density info to order the adjacent cells to attack.
 After two or more hits, the algorithm